At San Jacinto College, students on an F-1 student visa are international students.

 Students with F-1 visas who take less than a full course load may become out of status and risk penalties by USCIS, up to and including deportation.

-F-1 students may enroll in online classes.
+F-1 students may enroll in distance learning classes.
 Please note: If you are enrolled in 12 credit hours, 9 hours must be face-to-face, and only 3 hours may be taken online or hybrid.

 Face-to-face means you are physically present.
 Hybrid courses are (half online and half face-to-face).
 Hybrid courses are considered online courses.